US closes probe into Camry hybrid brake problems

 The National Highway Traffic Safety Administration began the probe in January after getting complaints of malfunctions that reduced power-assisted braking in 2007 and 2008 Camry hybrids.
 The probe covered about 100,000 cars.

-A review of nearly 1,600 complaints and warranty claims found that in most cases, the cars warned drivers and there wasn't a complete loss of power-assisted braking, the agency said in documents posted on its website Tuesday.
+The agency says a review of nearly 1,600 complaints and warranty claims found that in most cases, the cars warned drivers and there wasn't a complete loss of power-assisted braking.
 Investigators drove the cars and found that they could be stopped with a reasonable increase in pedal pressure.

-One crash and two injuries were reported, but the agency said the crash happened after the owner decided not to repair the problem.
+One crash and two injuries were reported, but the agency says the crash happened after the owner decided not to repair the problem.